Data Analytics Enriches A Customer’s Gastronomical Experience

-Big Data and its analysis has come as a disruptor for the food industry, more so for restaurants.
+Big Data and its analysis have come as a disruptor for the food industry, more so for restaurants.
 There was a time when restaurants were largely run on the gut feelings of a manager or the whims and fancies of the owner.
 Those days are fading away.

 Traditionally, restaurants have always had vast repositories of data; in fact, the flow of data starts the minute the doors open.
-But earlier, it was not possible to extract meaning from the data because of lack of tools.
+But earlier, it was not possible to extract meaning from the data because of a lack of tools.
 With the advent of technology, that’s no longer the case.

-Restaurant owners have started deploying analytics to boost operations, specifically targeting two areas – customers and menu (front facing) and the kitchen (back end).
-We had briefly touched upon Menu and Customer Analytics in a previous blog post, but in this article, we will be talking about these in depth, and also looking at other critical areas where data now drives decisions in a restaurant.
+Restaurant owners have started deploying analytics to boost operations, specifically targeting two areas – customers and menu (front-facing) and the kitchen (back end).
+We had briefly touched upon Menu and Customer Analytics in a previous blog post, but in this article, we will be talking about these in-depth and also looking at other critical areas where data now drives decisions in a restaurant.

 Today, data analytics is the way to a customer’s stomach.
 In two ways – getting intimate with him and his dietary needs, and adjusting the menu in a way that will get his taste buds going.
 But how does a restaurant that caters to hundreds, even thousands of customers, get down to that level of granularity?